driskull/2022-ds-building-geospatial-web-components/index.md

   - Easier change management: Since we are building smaller component based micro apps which are independent from the application it simplifies change management.
   - Speed of Development: The autonomy in decision making allows the component teams to deliver the features much more faster than the traditional model.
   - Mission Focussed: Each feature being built as Micro Applications using web component means it is more focussed in its mission to develop, test and refactor than monolith.

+- Some of the Geospatial web components/Micro-Frontends used in Map Viewer
+  - Popup configurator
+  - Effects
+  - Sketch
+  - Charts
+  - Symbology

+# Demo: Esri web apps using geospatial components

+---

+# Geospatial components patterns & practices

 - Best Practices and Patterns